fog/fog/README.md

 ## Go forth and conquer

-Play around and use the console to explore or check out [fog.io](http://fog.io) for more details and examples.
+Play around and use the console to explore or check out [fog.io](http://fog.io) and the [provider documentation](http://fog.io/about/provider_documentation.html) for more details and examples.
 Once you are ready to start scripting fog, here is a quick hint on how to make connections without the command line thing to help you.

     # create a compute connection
     compute = Fog::Compute.new(:provider => 'AWS', :aws_access_key_id => ACCESS_KEY_ID, :aws_secret_access_key => SECRET_ACCESS_KEY)